Early Access: The content on this website is provided for informational purposes only in connection with pre-General Availability Qlik Products.

 Run your load script to export data with the latest data from the data source.

-Scripts in the Qlik Cloud Analytics do not run automatically to update their outputs.
+Scripts in Qlik Cloud Analytics do not run automatically to update their outputs.
 Reloading the script runs the load script again to load the latest data from the script's data source and then exports it.
 Script reloads can be manual or scheduled.

 For information about which users can reload data, see: